 Clubs are organized around a common discipline of study, an interest, a hobby, a culture, religion, or a political belief.

-For more information regarding student clubs and associations on campus, please visit www.trusu.ca/campus-life/clubs/.
+For more information regarding student clubs and associations on campus, please visit the TRUSU Clubs Resource Centre.

 The IT Service Desk is your first point of contact to report or ask questions related to TRU technology.
-The Service Desk team provides customer-focused service with a goal of first call resolution regardless of the method of contact — phone, email or in-person.
-Our IT Services website, tru.ca/its, offers support information related to campus computer accounts, email, computer labs/classrooms, printing, wireless, Blackboard and Moodle, training and tutorial guides, software available for TRU students and employees, and more.
+The Service Desk team provides customer-focused service with a goal of first call resolution regardless of the method of contact; phone, email or in-person.
+Our IT Services website offers support information related to campus computer accounts, email, computer labs/classrooms, printing, wireless, Blackboard and Moodle, training and tutorial guides, software available for TRU students and employees, and more.

 Computer lab support staff are available to serve the needs of students, faculty, and staff by providing computer lab information, assistance and technical support for computer equipment and software utilized in the labs and classrooms on campus.